Programming with geoh5

 <HDF5 file "suncity.geoh5" (mode r+)>

-We are going to leave the workspace open for now, and remember to close it at the end.
+We are going to leave the workspace open for now.
+Don’t forget to close it at the end!

 Objects and data#